yoasif/yoasif.github.io/_posts/2025-11-20-mozilla-support-update-end-of-japanese-community-mozilla-doubles-down-on-ai.markdown

 {:toc}
 * toc

-Mpzilla had their community call yesterday, and it was pretty eventful.
+Mozilla had their [community call](https://support.mozilla.org/en-US/forums/contributors/717462) yesterday, and it was pretty eventful.

 While I am still thinking through the deeper implications of the latest updates from Mozilla, there are a couple of quick takeaways that I think are important to note.